dcferreira/dcferreira.github.io/content/post/2023-03-07-ai-web-app/index.md

 CI pipeline, since all the parameters are in the config file.

 We also want to run the integration tests.
-For that, we will need to download our database (or, in a real world case, a subset of our real database).
+For that, we will need to download our database (or, if it's too big, a subset of our real database).
 This download will take some time, and the integration tests themselves are also heavy.
 Therefore, we don't want to run this job for every commit.
-In this case, we want to limit to only commits in Pull Requests, or in the `main` branch.
+In this case, we'll limit the integration tests job to run only on commits in Pull Requests, or in the `main` branch.

 This is our job configuration (just append to `.github/workflows/backend.yaml`):